Free vs Paid CAM Tools: Excel or Software?

 Simple pro-rata allocation: Sum the recoverable expenses, multiply by each tenant's pro-rata share, subtract the estimated payments collected.
 This is a straightforward calculation that Excel handles fine.

-Expense categorization: Using formulas to filter GL accounts into CAM, tax, insurance, and other buckets works reliably in Excel if the chart of accounts is stable and the categorization logic is maintained.
+Expense categorization: Using formulas to filter GL accounts into CAM, tax, insurance, and other buckets works in Excel if the chart of accounts is stable and the categorization logic is maintained.

 Annual reconciliation statements: Formatting a reconciliation statement for a handful of tenants is something Excel does without trouble.